The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 • Strengthens the heart muscle

-• Reduces LDL ("bad") cholesterol
+• May reduce LDL ("bad") cholesterol

 Brain Health

-• Reduces dementia risk by 25%
+• May reduce dementia risk by 25%

 • Increases blood flow to the brain